mikaelvesavuori/mikrovalid/README.md

 By default, unknown properties will be allowed and valid.
 Setting `additionalProperties` to `false` enables you to disallow any unlisted properties.

+Since version `1.0.10` it _only_ works in the direct scope of its location, as per below:

 ```json
 {
   "properties": {